a2stuff/chip8.system/README.md

 * Bit 5 = "Jumping"                     (default: off)

 Otherwise, all quirks are set to the defaults.
 This is equivalent to file type `$5D` and aux type `$C80F`.

+For exmple, the `BLINKY` game (a Pac-Man clone) requires the "Memory" quirk disabled and the "Shifting" quirk enabled, so is packaged with file type `$5D` and aux type `$C81D`.

 For detailed "quirks" definitions, see https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file#the-test